machinat/sociably/docs/rendering-elements.md

 bot.render(channel, 'hello world');
 ```

-this is supported by all the platforms.
+Render a string is supported by all platforms of bot.

 ### Fragment